 There is no point in designing a minimalist, sleek bathroom which then gets crowded and cluttered because you haven't thought about where you are going to keep all of your stuff.
 There are so many different options for storage that there really is no excuse for not having enough.
 If space is an issue, look for long and skinny cabinets which can be squeezed into very narrow gaps, or a vanity unit which uses the space underneath the sink for additional storage.
 If you are lucky enough to have a large bathroom, you have the luxury of choosing a much larger cabinet, or mixing and matching lots of different storage.
 Even the tiniest downstairs cloakroom needs some shelf storage for soap and towels, or a slimline vanity unit.

-Again the choice of style for your bathroom furniture is a matter of personal preference, but it makes obvious sense to consider the purchase of your bathroom furniture along with the rest of the items for your bathroom.
+Again the choice of style for your bathroom furniture is a matter of personal preference, but it makes obvious sense to consider the purchase of your bathroom storage along with the rest of the items for your bathroom.
 Quite often you will see ranges which comprise all of the basics plus the furniture to enable you to have a complete matching set in your bathroom.
 Alternatively, if you prefer a more quirky or individual design, you could mix and match new pieces with vintage items.
-Think about your overall bathroom style when buying new bathroom furniture to make sure it all goes well together.
+Think about your overall bathroom style when buying new furniture to make sure it all goes well together.

 It's so easy to get carried away when shopping and seduced by the displays, whether virtual or real life.
 Set a budget for your furniture or bathroom makeover and try your best to stick to it.
 Remember that if you manage to make savings in one area by getting a discount or buying when an item is on sale that you can then free up budget to spend elsewhere.
 If you are trying to save money when buying furniture, check out end of ranges, ex-display items or customer returns.
 Remember that things can always be painted to match your design.